 I don’t think I can do this.
-What if I collapsed amidst air — a nervous breakdown, a heart attack, or something far worse.
+What if I collapsed amidst air — a nervous breakdown, a heart attack, or something worse.
 My mind was constantly pleading me to reconsider.
 Fear had almost overpowered me.
 All excitement had momentarily turned into an undeniable panic.

 I remember my instructor constantly asking me to stop shaking my legs as he performed the safety checks and tied a harness above my ankles.
-His motivation counseling felt no useful either. “just don’t look down.
+His motivation counselling felt of no use either. “just don’t look down.
 Look up.
 Look up,” he repeated at least half a dozen times.
 “And how are you supposed to look up while you’re falling upside down,” I asked myself.
 But that was all I had.
 It felt like the best advice and sounded like an assurance.
 JUST DON’T LOOK DOWN!

 I bungy jumped in Sunway Lagoon, in Selangor, Malaysia.
-Located in the extreme park section, the jumping site here offers an elevation of 22 m/72 ft high The jump lasts for 6 seconds.
+Located in the extreme park section, the jumping site here offers an elevation of 22 m/72 ft high.
+The jump lasts for 6 seconds.
 The cost of a single jump is RM 138 (but RM 80 if you’re a MyKad holders).
 Here’re more details on their website.